KyleGospo/docs.bazzite.gg/src/Gaming/Common_gaming_issues.md

 ### Audio & Custom Content Bugs

+!!! attention**

-> **Attention**: Do **not** attempt to follow this workaround until you run into issues with audio or the specific scenario mentioned below regarding _Left 4 Dead 2_.
+    Do **not** attempt to follow this workaround until you run into issues with audio or the specific scenario mentioned below regarding _Left 4 Dead 2_.

 Missing voice lines or custom content not loading in Source games?
 SELinux is blocking MP3 decoding and other middleware because it [executes heap memory](https://github.com/ValveSoftware/steam-for-linux/issues/43).

 This has also been confirmed to cause issues joining and hosting custom maps in _Left 4 Dead 2_.

+!!! warning

-> **Note**: Configuring SELinux is intended for advanced users and if used irresponsibly can break other components in your system and weaken the security of your device.
+    Configuring SELinux is intended for advanced users and if used irresponsibly can break other components in your system and weaken the security of your device.

 **At your own risk**